felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I knew I felt
-bad about my performance at work and had for a long time, but I couldn't quite put my finger on it.
+bad about my performance at work and had for a long time, but I couldn't quite put my finger on why.
 It's not that I wasn't trying hard enough: in fact, I felt I was trying so hard that I was getting close to burning out.
 However, I also felt like I wasn't accomplishing as much as I should have, considering the amount of energy I poured daily in my work.
 From